 How do I apply for a GAANN fellowship?

 To apply for a GAANN fellowship, submit the following materials to the GAANN Fellowship Committee, School of Integrative Biology, 286 Morrill Hall, MC-120.
+All application materials, with the exception of the FAFSA results (which we will get directly from OSFA), are to be emailed or hand delivered to Staci Sears in the SIB office.
+Pay close attention to these instructions, as incomplete applications will not be considered.
+The information requested is also necessary for our completion of a GAANN annual performance report for each fellow.
 GAANN fellowships are awarded competitively, on the basis of both academic merit and financial need.

-- A curriculum vitae showing relevant education, research and work experiences, volunteer work or outreach activities, and teaching/tutor experience.
-If you are currently enrolled in a SIB doctoral program, be sure to include awards, honors and grants received, funding applied for (both successful and not), record of supervised teaching experience, publications, presentations at scientific meetings, date of passing the preliminary exam (if taken), and anticipated degree date.
+- A curriculum vitae showing university identification number (UIN); department graduate program; advisor name; education, research and work experiences; and participation in volunteer work or outreach activities.
+If you are currently enrolled in a SIB doctoral program, be sure to include awards, honors and grants received, funding applied for (both successful and not), publications and presentations at scientific meetings, date of passing the preliminary exam (if taken), and anticipated degree date.

 - A current transcript (unofficial is acceptable).

-- You must also complete a FAFSA, as award amounts may not exceed demonstrated financial need.
-Questions on the FAFSA should be directed to the Office of Student Financial Aid.
-The FAFSA can be completed any time once it is available for that academic year, whether the student has been accepted or not into a SIB graduate program.
-The FAFSA is available each year on October 1st for the following academic year.
+All applicants must also complete a FAFSA, as the amount awarded by GAANN must not exceed the student's demonstrated level of financial need.
+Questions on completing the FAFSA should be directed to the Office of Student Financial Aid.
+The FAFSA is available October 1st for the following academic year.
 Our federal school code is 001775.
 A new FAFSA must be filed prior to every academic year.
+The FAFSA must be filed early enough so that results are available by the application deadline date.

 Additional GAANN program requirements